Registered: 1502092705 Posts: 4

 God luck with her return to school.

 Best wishes 😁 __________________ D became obsessed with exercise at age 9.
 Started eating 'healthy' at age 9.5.
 Restricting couple of months later.
 IP for 2 weeks at age 10.
-Slowly refed for a year and WR at age 11.
-Challenging fear foods now.
+Slowly refed for a year and WR at age 11 in March 2017.
+Challenging fear foods and behaviours now.

 Reply with quote #6